ewilliams0305/WebLogger/README.md

 This means the HTML files will need to be deleted off the server if changes to the HTML are made.
 After starting the WebLogger, a directory will be created at the specifed location with the following file tree

+*As of version 1.1.7 the info.txt file will be parsed and compared.
+If the loaded version is differnt that the running verson the webpage will be replaced.  this will help keep the front-end syncronized with the backed.
+The update command before is still functional for legacy purposes and debugging*

 - index.html
 - console.js
 - style.css
+- info.txt

 To help with writing webpage updates a custom command is provided by the ```IWebLogger.DiscoverProvidedCommands();``` extension method.
 Execute this command and your weblogger will be provided with an `Update` command.
 All files will be extracted from the embedded resources and written to the specified file directory.